Palace of Culture

-Palace of Culture (Дворец культуры, Kulturpalast, 文化宫, wénhuà gōng, Vietnamese: Cung văn hoá) or House of Culture (Polish: dom kultury, Vietnamese: Nhà văn hoá) is a common name (generic term) for major club-houses (community centres) in the former Soviet Union and the rest of the Eastern bloc.
+Palace of Culture (Дворец культуры; Kulturpalast; 文化宫, wénhuà gōng; Vietnamese: Cung văn hoá) or House of Culture (Polish: dom kultury; Vietnamese: Nhà văn hoá) is a common name (generic term) for major club-houses (community centres) in the former Soviet Union and the rest of the Eastern bloc.

+History

+In the Soviet Union, the system of Houses of Culture was fundamentally modeled after the Bulgarian Chitalishte (est. 1856) – the region's first widespread network of democratic, community-owned cultural centers.
+Unlike the Imperial Russian People's Houses (Narodnyye doma), which were often top-down institutions established by wealthy industrialists or the "Guardianship of Public Sobriety" for social control, the Bulgarian Chitalishte was a self-governing grassroots community.
+It offered universal access to education and operated on a strictly democratic basis, with every member having an equal vote.
+This autonomous Bulgarian model, combining libraries, theaters, and lecture halls, provided the essential blueprint for the later Soviet "Reading Cottages" (Izba-chitalnya) and the mass institutionalization of culture for the general public.

-In the Soviet Union, the system of House of Cultures was based on already existing Imperial Russian system of People's House that was established back in 1880s.
-It has several variations such as Palace of Arts, Palace of Sports, Palace of Pioneers, Palace of Metallurgists, House of the Red Army and others.
+The system later evolved into several specialized variations, including the Palace of Arts, Palace of Sports, Palace of Pioneers, Palace of Metallurgists, House of the Red Army, and others.
+These institutions aimed to professionalize and categorize cultural and extracurricular activities within the socialist state framework.

 Description

 As an establishment for all kinds of recreational activities and hobbies: sports, collecting, arts, etc., the Palace of Culture was designed to have room for multiple uses.
 A typical Palace contained one or several cinema halls, concert hall(s), dance studios (folk dance, ballet, ballroom dance), various do-it-yourself hobby groups, amateur-radio groups, amateur-theatre studios, amateur musical studios and bands, lectoriums (lecture halls), and many more.
 Groups were also subdivided by age of participants, from children to retirees.
 A public library may sometimes have been housed in the Palace of Culture as well.
 All hobby groups were free of charge until most recent times, when many hobbies with less official recognition were housed based on "self-repayment".
 A Palace of Culture was sometimes called a "club", but this did not mean that it was membership-based.

 In official rhetoric, all these were supposed to aid the "cultural leisure" of Soviet workers and children and to fight "cultureless leisure", such as drinking and hooliganism.

 Palaces or Houses of Culture were introduced in the early days of the Soviet Union, inheriting the role that was earlier fulfilled by so-called "People's Houses".
 Below is an excerpt from John Dewey's Impressions of Soviet Russia and the revolutionary world (1929).